International Student Exchange

 To legally enter the United States as a non-immigrant visitor, most foreign nationals must obtain a visa from the Bureau of Consular Affairs at the U.S. Department of State (DOS).
 DOS issues different types of visas according to the purpose of the person's visit.
 SEVIS tracks non-immigrants in three classes of admission (visa types).

 Harbor Light Christian School currently issues I-20's for one of these classes, F1 students.
-We may accept students that have an F2 or J1 visa, even though we do not issue those forms.

 A visa allows the foreign national to apply for admission to the United States at a Port of Entry (POE).
 Customs and Border Protection Officer at the POE will issue Form I-94.
 The Form I-94 is an extremely important document - it shows that the foreign national entered the United States legally; the class of admission (F, M, J, etc.) and the length of time the foreign national is allowed to remain in the United States.